prendebp/ModestSanitizer/README.md

 However, in the context of ModestSanitizer, I am not parsing anything greater than parameter strings.
 The sweet spot for this C# code library is maybe parsing string arguments from a legacy console app in order to compare either against (1) an expected format, simple enough to be matched by a Regex expression or against (2) an expected string or list of strings.

-So, I haven't built a full-blown lexer or parser, but have merely leveraged the String Equals, String IndexOf, and StringComparison enum, to tokenize and parse in simplest fashion after first either (1) normalizing the unicode or preferably (2) limiting the unicode to ASCII-like (letterlike) characters for security reasons.
+So, I haven't built a full-blown lexer or parser, but have merely leveraged the String Equals, or the String IndexOf with StringComparison of OrdinalIgnoreCase (for case insensitive equals), to tokenize and parse in simplest fashion after first either (1) normalizing the unicode or preferably (2) limiting the unicode to ASCII-like (letterlike) characters for security reasons.
 Unicode has a much greater array of potentially malicious and/or misleading characters.

 Overall, I see the process of validating input securely as having two steps: **1.
 Sanitization and 2.
 Input Validation**.